KimrAndrew/reading-notes1/401/reading-13.md

 ### Simple Linear Regression

-- simplest case with a single independant variable
+- simplest case with a single independent variable

 ### Multiple Linear Regression

-- two or more independant variables
+- two or more independent variables

-### Polynomia Regression
+### Polynomial Regression

 - generalized case of linear regression